voxpupuli/puppet-zabbix/README.md

 ##Note

-Not specified as required but for working correctly, the epel repository should be available for the 'fping'|'fping6' packages.
+*	Not specified as required but for working correctly, the epel repository should be available for the 'fping'|'fping6' packages.
+*	Make sure you have sudo installed and configured with: !requiretty.